How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each valve depression actuation delivers 20 µg of ATROVENT.
-Nonmedicinal ingredients: 1,1,1,2 - Tetrafluoroethane (HFA 134a)), citric acid, ethanol, nitrogen, and water.
+Each valve depression actuation delivers 20 µg of ipratropium bromide.
+Nonmedicinal ingredients: 1,1,1,2-Tetrafluoroethane (HFA 134a)), citric acid, ethanol, nitrogen, and water.
 This product does not contain chlorofluorocarbons (CFCs) or soya lecithin.

 How should I use this medication?

 The recommended dosage of ipratropium inhalation aerosol is 2 metered doses 3 or 4 times daily.
 The most beneficial dose must be determined individually.
 Some people may need up to 4 metered doses at a time to obtain the best benefit when first starting treatment.
-The maximum daily dose should not be more than 12 metered doses, and the minimum time between doses should not be less than 4 hours.
+The maximum daily dose should not be more than 12 metered doses, and doses must be at least 4 hours apart.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 It is important to use this medication exactly as prescribed by your doctor.
-If you miss a dose of scheduled medication, use it as soon as you remember it.
-If it is almost time for your next dose, skip the missed dose and carry on with your regular schedule.
+If you miss a dose of scheduled medication, skip the missed dose and carry on with your regular schedule.
 Do not double a dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Your doctor or pharmacist should instruct you on proper use of the medication.
 Also refer to the information pamphlet provided with the medication.
 Always shake the unit well before using.
 If you have been instructed to use 2 inhalations per dose, wait one minute between inhalations.